nickyeoman/phpframework/README.md

 ## Tracy Debugger

-I "must have" debugging tool: https://tracy.nette.org/
+A "must have" debugging tool: https://tracy.nette.org/

 To enable Tracy Debug bar, change .env variable "DEBUG" to "display".
 Any other value will disable tracy.